filamentphp/filament/packages/admin/docs/02-resources/01-getting-started.md

 Each resource has a "model label" which is automatically generated from the model name.
 For example, an `App\Models\Customer` model will have a `customer` label.

-The label is used in several parts of the UI, and you may customise it using the `$modelLabel` property:
+The label is used in several parts of the UI, and you may customize it using the `$modelLabel` property:

 ```php
 protected static ?string $modelLabel = 'cliente';